Team collaboration background

 PartnerInstitutions

-Our network spans major African urban centers, fostering local expertise and global collaboration.
+Our network spans African urban research centers and European research institutions, fostering local expertise and global collaboration.

 Research Team